aws-samples/aws-appsync-access-amazon-timestream-example/README.md

 query-cell2.timestream.us-east-1.amazonaws.com

 #### Deploy the example
+> **Security Note**
+1. This solution does not implement AWS Congnito authentication.
+In this example, AppSync API key is used to invoke AppSync endpoint.
+2. Please verify suppressed security observations in cloud formation template

 > **Note**
 You are responsible for the cost of the AWS services used while running this sample deployment.
 There is no additional